Nebo Zovyot: Crew

-U.S. version
+Battle Beyond the Sun (U.S. release)

-In 1962, Roger Corman invited film school student Francis Ford Coppola to produce an English-language version of the film, rights to which Corman had acquired for U.S. release, to be called Battle Beyond the Sun.
-In addition to preparing a dubbing script in American English, Coppola removed all references to the US/Soviet conflict from the dialogue, blotted out all the Cyrillic writing on the various spacecraft and superimposed neutral designs, replaced shots showing models and paintings of Soviet spacecraft with scenes showing NASA ones, replaced the names of all the actors with made-up names which had their first letters identical to those of the players (and thus turning Taisiya Litvinenko into a man, Thomas Littleton), and inserted a scene with monsters on Mars's moon Phobos.
-In all, the resulting film is 13 minutes shorter than the original.
+In 1962, Roger Corman invited film school student Francis Ford Coppola to produce an English-language version of the film, rights to which Corman had acquired for U.S. release, entitled; Battle Beyond the Sun.
+In addition to preparing a dubbing script in American English, Coppola edited out all references to the U.S./Soviet conflict from the dialogue, blotted out all the Cyrillic writing on the various spacecraft and superimposed neutral designs, replaced shots showing models and paintings of Soviet spacecraft with scenes showing NASA ones, replaced the names of all the actors with made-up names which had their first letters identical to those of the players (and thus turning Taisiya Litvinenko into a man, Thomas Littleton), and inserted a scene with monsters on Mars's moon Phobos.
+In all, the resulting film edit is 13 minutes shorter than the original.
 The film was distributed by American International Pictures.

 Some space scenes from Nebo Zovyot also appear in Corman's 1965 film Voyage to the Prehistoric Planet.
 (Most of the scenes in that film are taken from another Soviet science-fiction film, Planeta Bur).

 Related facts

-Nebo Zovyot was released two years after the launch of the first artificial satellite Sputnik 1 and two years before the first manned flight into space by Yuri Gagarin.
+Nebo Zovyot was released two years after the launch of the first artificial satellite Sputnik 1 and two years before the first crewed flight into space by Yuri Gagarin.

 Stanley Kubrick's 1968 film 2001: A Space Odyssey used drawings and graphics solutions from Nebo Zovyot created by the fiction artist Yuri Shvets.

 Nebo Zovyot was re-released in Germany as Der Himmel ruft on June 15, 2009.
 Furthermore, the film was officially translated into Hungarian and Italian.

 In the film the fictional Soviet spaceship Rodina (Родина, Motherland) landed vertically on floating landing platform in Yalta harbour, similar to SpaceX CRS-8 landing on April 8, 2016, (with SpaceX having successfully accomplished their first vertical landing recovery of a first stage booster as a return to launch site during Flight 20 of Falcon 9 on December 21, 2015).